LMazouin/sea-battle-node/README.md

-# Terminal Sea Battle Game
+# Sea Battle Game for Terminals